-November and December (Short rains); Between November to the end of December you will have 4 weeks of unpredictable rainfall, however it is hard to predict when they will start.
-It will hardly ever have a bad effect on your safari, since it is rare for it to rain the entire day.
+November and December (Short rains); Between November to the end of December you will have 4 weeks of unpredictable rainfall, however, it is hard to predict when they will start.
+It will hardly ever have a bad effect on your safari since it is rare for it to rain the entire day.
 It usually rains in the afternoon.
 The Daytime temperatures are basically approximately 25°C or 77°F and at night and in the early mornings are nearly 13°C or 55°F.

-March, April and May (Long rains); For the majority of the days it rain since this is the wettest time of the year although it hardly ever rains for the whole day.
+March, April, and May (Long rains); For the majority of the days it rains since this is the wettest time of the year although it hardly ever rains for the whole day.
 The skies are really cloudy and the Average minimal temperatures are approximately 26°C or 79°F and then at night 13°C or 79°F. Cold fronts commonly occur in April and May causing temperatures to get much colder.

 By Road; Arusha NP is only a 45-minute drive away from the town of Arusha, the starting point of any safari in northern Tanzania.

 By Air; There are several ways to get to Arusha.
 The easiest is to get a direct flight to Kilimanjaro International Airport (JRO), which is situated about 46km/29mi from Arusha.
 Alternatively, you can fly to Julius Nyerere International Airport (DAR), near Dar es Salaam and get a connecting domestic flight to Arusha Airport (ARK) or Kilimanjaro International Airport (JRO).